Digital Identity Anchor - Legal Meaning and Data Structure

 identifier | Generic entity ID. | Authoritative Identifier. | Clarifies that the root ID is the one issued by the signing Registrar. |

-registrar | Implicit. | Added gridReference. | Links the DIA directly to the Global Trust Registry for root-key discovery. |
+registrar | Implicit. | Added gridReference. | Links the DIA directly to the GRID for root-key discovery. |

 supplementaryIdentifiers | Not present. | Added Array. | Enables "Identifier Agnosticism"—allowing GS1/LEI to coexist with National IDs. |

-trustLevel | Not present. | Added Enum (Verified/Asserted). | Critical for Liability: Protects Registrars by distinguishing between what they vet and what they merely convey. |
+source | Not present. | Added Enum (Authoritative/Verified/Asserted). | Critical for Liability: Protects Registrars by distinguishing between what they control, what they actively vet and what they merely convey. |

-2.3 The Trust Attribution Model
+2.3 The Attribution Model

 -